SkoolNotes/Taproot/2020HIST201/KBWeightAgnosticNN.md

 *NeuroEvolution of Augmented Topologies*

-Genetic algorithm in which mutations done by changing the **structure** of the network.
+Genetic algorithm in which mutations are done by changing the **structure** of the network.

 ## Back to WANN